 As a result of receiving Opera Foundation Australia’s prestigious German Operatic Award, she was a member of the Cologne Opera in Germany from 1999 – 2001.

-Her stage appearances include the title role of Lakmé, Juliette (Roméo et Juliette), Countess (Le nozze di Figaro), Donna Anna (Don Giovanni), Fiordiligi (Così fan tutte), Anne Trulove (The Rake’s Progress), Leïla (Les pêcheurs de perles) Pamina (Die Zaubeflöte), Philomele (Richard Mills’ The Love of the Nightingale), Oscar (Un ballo in maschera), Mimi (La bohème), Giulia (La scala di seta), Johanna (Sweeney Todd), Nuria (Ainadamar), Third Norn (Götterdämmerung)
+Her stage appearances include the title role of Lakmé, Juliette (Roméo et Juliette), Countess (Le nozze di Figaro), Donna Anna (Don Giovanni), Fiordiligi (Così fan tutte), Anne Trulove (The Rake’s Progress), Léïla (Les pêcheurs de perles) Pamina (Die Zauberflöte), Philomele (Richard Mills’ The Love of the Nightingale), Oscar (Un ballo in maschera), Mimì (La bohème), Giulia (La scala di seta), Johanna (Sweeney Todd), Nuria (Ainadamar), and Third Norn (Götterdämmerung)

-Leanne’s concert schedule has included works from Bach’s Mass in B minor BWV 232, Mozart’s (Requiem, Mass in C) Handel’s (Messiah, Saul, Samson), Rossini’s Stabat Mater, Britten’s Les Illuminations Op.
-18, Moya Henderson’s Anna Akhmatova’s Requiem, Brahms’ Requiem, Mendelsson’s Elijah, Mahler’s Symphonies 2, 4, 8, Rachmaninov’s The Bells and Beethoven’s 9th Symphony.
+Leanne’s concert schedule has included the works Bach’s Mass in B minor BWV 232, Mozart’s Requiem, Mass in C minor, Handel’s Messiah, Saul, and Samson, Rossini’s Stabat Mater, Britten’s Les Illuminations op.
+18, Moya Henderson’s Anna Akhmatova’s Requiem, Brahms’ Requiem, Mendelssohn’s Elijah, Mahler’s Symphonies 2, 4, 8, Rachmaninov’s The Bells and Beethoven’s Ninth Symphony.

-Leanne recently performed the role of Helena in the Australian debut of Neil Armfield’s production A Midsummer Night’s Dream by Britten in the Adelaide festival 2021.
-She also sang la Contessa in the new production of The Marriage of Figaro directed by Patrick Nolan for Opera Queensland.
+Leanne recently performed the role of Helena in the Australian debut of Neil Armfield’s A Midsummer Night’s Dream by Britten in Adelaide Festival 2021.
+She also sang La Contessa in the new production of Le nozze di Figaro directed by Patrick Nolan for Opera Queensland.